matteoacrossi/ContinuousMeasurementFI/README.md

 `result` also contains the expectation values for the global operators `jx`, `jy`, `jz` and their variances `Δjx`, `Δjy`, `Δjz`, and a `timer` object showing detailed timing information.

+## Known issues
+If you obtain the following error when importing `ContinuousMeasurementFI`:

+    /usr/bin/../lib64/libstdc++.so.6: version `CXXABI_1.3.9' not found

+run the following before starting Julia:

+    export LD_PRELOAD=/home/matros/.julia/conda/3/lib/libstdc++.so